Don’t be left scratching your head in front of the computer with a question burning inside your head.

 Our qualified coaching staff will pass on the very best of their experience to the children on the course helping improve the skills levels in all children.

-Coaching aids used depending on type of course will include: Mini Soccer arenas with appropriate sized goals, Passing Gates, Dribbling Aids etc. InterSoccer also has different coaching topics each week for improving skill & technique of children.
+Coaching aids used depending on the type, of course, will include: Mini Soccer arenas with appropriate sized goals, Passing Gates, Dribbling Aids, etc. InterSoccer also has different coaching topics each week for improving the skills & techniques of children.